zacharyfurbush/zacharyfurbush/README.md

 - 👋 Hi, I’m Zachary
 - 👀 I’m interested in rockets, video games, cars, planes, pretty much anything techical or STEM related
 - 🏫 I’m currently studying Aerospace Engineering at ERAU in Daytona Beach, FL
-- 🧑‍💻 Currently learning Python and Rust while also mastering MATLAB
 - 🧑‍💼 I hope to graduate in 2025 and work on GNC systems for rockets
-- 📫 To reach me use my email zacharyfurbush@gmail.com, or my Discord zachary#9663
+- 📫 To reach me use my email zachary@furbush.tk, or my Discord zachary#9663